-The fair values of financial instruments including marketable securities, trade receivables and accounts payable are estimated based on market rates.
-The carrying amounts of financial instruments reflected in the balance sheets approximate their fair values.
+The fair values of marketable securities are estimated based on market rates.
+The carrying amounts of trade receivables and accounts payable reflected in the balance sheets approximate their fair values due to their short-term nature.

 Impairment of Long-Lived Assets